Top Challenger Tips'n Tricks

 This research is the joint work between 3 research groups: the computer science department of the Technion, Israel, the research group COSIC of the Katholieke Universiteit Leuven, Belgium, and the math department of the Hebrew University, Israel.

-researchers were able to break the cipher in less than a day (typically about
+were able to break the cipher in less than a day (typically about 4-5 hours),

-4-5 hours), and if you are extremely lucky, in about an hour but that is
+and if you are extremely lucky, in about an hour but that is with

-with multiple computers and very sophisticated custom written software.
-Note
+multiple computers and very sophisticated custom written software.
+Note the

 Note: That they are not "attacking" the vehicle, they are attacking the FOBIK remote!
 You have to be within 30 ft and be pretty close to the FOBIK when attacking it.
 What you are looking for is the special 4 digit PIN key to derive the unique master key code.